 Your office should always be open and available for clients, so a phone system is a must if you want to stay connected.
 Internet and email are great communication tools, but when clients need an instant reply, you need to have a system in place.

 Think about the features you want for your business.
 For example, you’ll need an automated attendant that directs callers to the right extension, Computer Telephone Integration (CTI), call hold and music on hold, handsets and desk sets, proper wiring, and configuration.

 7. Collaboration Tools

 Collaboration tools are basic office supplies for companies that do a lot of meetings or teamwork.
-You need a whiteboard to present your ideas, a bulletin board to post updates or reminders, a presentation projector for important company-wide meetings, a phone conferencing system for when you talk to clients from around the world, and calendars and planners to keep track of time and tasks.
+You need an online whiteboarding tool to present your ideas, a bulletin board to post updates or reminders, a presentation projector for important company-wide meetings, a phone conferencing system for when you talk to clients from around the world, and calendars and planners to keep track of time and tasks.

 8. Office Furniture

 Aside from desks and chairs, you need additional office furniture like sofas, armchairs, bean bags, shelves, kitchen elements, room dividers, and conference room furniture.
 The type and amount of furniture depend on the square footage, but these are the essentials to make the space functional.